cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 ##### **Parallel Strategy: Partition the file**

-As it is a compression task, our parallel design is to **partition the original file into different parts**, and assign each thread to work on one partition, then merge thread results to one result.
+As it is a compression task, our parallel design is to **partition the file into equal-size parts**, and assign each thread to work on one partition, then merge thread results to one result.

-- **Parallel Read_File & Count_Frequency**
+- **Parallel Read_File & Count_Frequency** (Input Time in below table)

   Each thread counts character frequency of one partition in the whole file, and then merge the result together.

   This is easy to implement since partition can be divided by bytes number.
 Se can tell each thread read from which byte and end with which byte.

-- **Parallel Generate_Compression**
+- **Parallel Generate_Compression** (Compression Time in below table)

   Each thread generate the compression of one partition using encoded char set, and output to a local buffer.
 After they finished, we will concatenate each local output to a global buffer.